First 15 Things to Do After Landing in Calgary

 What comes next can feel overwhelming.
 There are documents to file, accounts to open, cards to apply for, and a long list of things that all feel urgent at once.
 It's completely normal to feel lost in those first few days.
 Every newcomer goes through it.

 The good news?
 You don't have to figure it all out on your own.
-This guide breaks everything down into 15 clear, manageable steps — in the exact order that matters most.
+This guide breaks the first 90 days into clear, manageable steps - urgent arrival setup first, then housing, health care, transit, employment, money, and community.
 No guesswork, no confusion, just one task at a time.

 Take it at your own pace.
 You've already done the hardest part — getting here.